myersm0/werkverzeichnis/README.md

 - [ ] Schubert complete piano sonatas

 ## Quick start
-A future version will provide compiled binaries so that you don't have to build it yourself and don't even to have Rust installed on your system.
+A future version will provide compiled binaries so that you don't have to build it yourself and don't even need to have Rust installed on your system.
 But for now:
 ```bash
 # Clone the repository
 git clone https://github.com/myersm0/werkverzeichnis